Along the Sculpture Trail – a link to our facebook page with pictures of things to look for!

-Explore their website by clicking the first picture to learn more about what the Dakota Indian Foundation does.
-With the Ella Deloria Research Center, Native Americans can learn more about their lineage.
+To learn more about the Dakota Indian Foundation With the Ella Deloria Research Center, Native Americans can learn more about their lineage.
 Dakota Indian Foundation invites you to explore your tribal ancestry!
 Through a generous contribution from First Nations Development Institute, our Foundation was able to employ Native American Youth to help develop the Ella Deloria Research Center.
-This new Dakota Ancestry site encompasses early census data from the National Archives and is relevant to all Oceti Sakowin Nations. (http://www.dakotaindianfoundation.org/home0.aspx)
+This new Dakota Ancestry site encompasses early census data from the National Archives and is relevant to all Oceti Sakowin Nations. http://www.dakotaindianfoundation.org

 Akta Lakota Museum & Cultural Center